radicalz1/Apt-Web/-DEV_NOTES.md

 **AI Directive:**
 - Move unused features' files into this `-delete/` folder.
 Once here, do not edit any files located within a `-delete/` folder unless explicitly instructed by the user.
 These files are considered archived and are not part of the active codebase.
+- Every supabase migration sql file must be written down in .supabase/migration/ folder with incremental filename and date of .md file

 ## Deprecated Features